 For students who are receiving Title IV federal financial aid in the semester from which they are withdrawing, the process is somewhat different.
 Student Financial Services is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of a semester.
 The federal Title IV financial aid programs must be recalculated in these situations.
-Title IV funds are the Pell Grant, SEOG, TEACH Grant, Iraq and Afghanistan Service Grant, Perkins Loan, Direct Subsidized, Direct Unsubsidized, and PLUS loans.
+Title IV funds are the Pell Grant, SEOG, TEACH Grant, Iraq and Afghanistan Service Grant, Direct Subsidized, Direct Unsubsidized, and PLUS loans.

 Leave of Absence